 Once advertisers identity keywords they want to bid on, Google then enters the keyword from your account that it deems most relevant into the auction with the maximum bid you’ve specified as well as the associated ad.

-CPC, or cost per click, is the amount an advertiser pays each time someone clicks on their AdWords ad.
+CPC, or cost per click, is the amount an advertiser pays each time someone clicks on their Google Ads ad.

 This is a metric Google uses to determine how relevant and useful your ad is to the user, based primarily on your ad’s CTR, keyword relevance, and the quality of your landing page.
 The higher your Quality Score, the better: high Quality Score keywords will save you money and earn you better ad rankings.